ljfabian/ljfabian.github.io/docs/snakemake/Snakefiles.md

         'path/to/output/file'
 ```

 Snakemake will look at the *input* of the _all_ rule, and look to see if the files already exist.
 If they do, it will report the files exist and there is no need to waste resources and run.
+Please note, if there are changes to the Snakefile between runs, even if there is the required *output* file, it will still re-run as the output is generated on an old workflow.

 If they don't exist, Snakemake will then look through all of the other rules in the Snakefile, trying to find where the *input* of the _all_ rule is in the *output* of another rule or rules.
+These are called target rules, and are used to define build targets.

+The target rule needs to be explicit in what the required files are.
+It cannot use the wildcards across the file, so this is the main place you have to be explicit.

-This could look like:
+These could look like:

 ```python
 rule a: